ambv/kitdjango/README.rst

 * ``User`` attribute proxying in ``Profile`` models rewritten to support all built-in and custom attributes on the ``User`` model

+* ``activitylog.middleware`` now records IPs and user agents for unauthenticated requests as well.
+Possibly a performance hit.

 0.7.3
 ~~~~~